fianulabs-demos/policies/README.md

-# Entities as Code
+# Policies

 ---

 ## Overview

-This repository is a demo project that showcases how to deploy **Fianu entities as code** using YAML-based templates.
-By treating resources as code, they can easily version, manage, and automated with deployments.
+This repository is a demo project that showcases how to deploy **Fianu YAML-based configuration**.
 This repository includes sample YAML files and demonstrates how to deploy them using the following command:

 ```bash
 fianu console deploy <path to file or directory>